hieu-luu-niteco/aemshop-demo/SLIDER_BLOCK_GUIDE.md

 ```

 ### **Styling Customization**
-Key CSS variables you can modify:
+Key CSS variables you can modify in `blocks/slider/slider.css`:

 ```css
 /* Colors */